maw/trst/README.md

 Second: It's certainly buggy.
 I don't know how well it will work with characters not included in ASCII.
 Nor do I know how it will deal with different encodings.
-Please don't use it on important files you don't have backed up or which aren't in version control.
+Getting this in order is important, but in the meantime, please don't use it on important files you don't have backed up or which aren't in version control.

 Third: traditional sed is part of an interesting conceptual lineage